rubsamms/UC_System-Data-Analysis/Michael/index.md

-I plan to use **Plotly** as a tool to create advanced visualizations of my dataset so that users can conduct a nteractive exploration of the data easily and accessibly.
+I plan to use **Plotly** as a tool to create advanced visualizations of my dataset so that users can conduct an interactive exploration of the data easily and accessibly.

+For example, in 2020 the proportion of admits stratified by county can be explored below.
+All counts under 50 were ignored :

+{%  include_relative Visualizations/UC_Pie_2020.html  %}